Gabriel Woolf: Career

 In 2008, Woolf played Witchfinder General Matthew Hopkins in the third story in the Scarifyers series, For King and Country.
 The play was broadcast on BBC7 in 2009.

 In the 2006 series of Doctor Who, Woolf returned to provide the voice of "The Beast" in the two-part story "The Impossible Planet" and "The Satan Pit".
 Eighteen years later, he reprised the role of Sutekh in the Series 14 two-part series finale "The Legend of Ruby Sunday" / "Empire of Death".

+His involvement with classical music has included narration on disc (Ferdinand by Ridout) in the concert hall (for the Chelsea Opera Group's 1981 concert performance of Béatrice et Bénédict) and taking part as reader in recitals at the Wigmore Hall - among them the memorial concert for Gerald Moore with the Songmakers' Almanac in 1987, French song in 1988, a Heinrich Heine programme in May 1990, a Brahms centenary concert in 1997, and Cara Clarissima: the story of Clara Wieck and Robert Schumann in 1999.

 His many parts on BBC Radio include Shakespeare's Romeo and Inspector Charles Parker in the dramatisations of the Lord Peter Wimsey mysteries.
-He toured with the author Colin Dexter, performing readings to accompany Dexter's talks.
+He was regular voice on Closedown and For Schools and Colleges.
+He also toured with the author Colin Dexter, performing readings to accompany Dexter's talks; the author stated that Woolf "was frequently said to be blessed with the finest speaking voice ever heard on the wireless".

-Woolf is also a Vice President of the Joyful Company of Singers.
+Woolf is a Vice President of the Joyful Company of Singers.

-Arthur Ransome

 Woolf has abridged and recorded all of Arthur Ransome's Swallows and Amazons series of children's books.
 He was also elected President of the Arthur Ransome Society.

 Personal life

-He is married to opera singer Dame Felicity Lott and they have a daughter, Emily (b.
-1984).
+He married opera singer Felicity Lott in 1984 and they have a daughter, Emily (b.
+1984), and lived in Seaford and Paris.

 He also has two children from his earlier marriage to Zara E Green.